 Keep in mind that WE RESTORE GROOVES and not just clean the record's surface..

-So revert to 2 minute cycles.
-If you see this the sheeting of water or these water droplets, before applying the surfactant spray, use the rabbit cloth to wipe off the water on the record before the application of the ionizing surfactant.
+In most cases, the record should come out of the machine with little water at the end.
+DO NOT LOOK FOR THE RAPID DISSIPATION OF THE COLORANT.
+You have restored the record.
+In all cases: before applying the ionizing surfactant spray, use the rabbit cloth to wipe off the water on the record before the application of the ionizing agent.

 >>>We have found Mofi and Acoustic Sounds records (new ones) as also having a severe coating on them, as well as records that were coated with LAST protectant as well as cleaned with L’Art du Son and VPI’s cleaner.
-USE 2 minute cycles as determined by the presence of water sheeting.
+USE the suggested four 2 minute cycles after the first 5 minute cycle with spray applied, followed by a final 5 minute cycle. .

 The short answer as to vinyl records is NO.